callendera/my-first-website/README.md

 Welcome!

-I am very excited to be sharing my first website
+I am very excited to be sharing my first website!

 ## Overview
 This website was created as apart of learning material for the Code Institute's Fullstack Web Developer program.
-Please check out my website [here](https://hello-world-gatorwam19.c9users.io/index.html)
+Please check out my website [here](https://hello-world-gatorwam19.c9users.io/index.html).

 ## Project Description
 I created this site to pull together all of the terminology I've learned this far in HTML fundamentals and CSS fundamentals.